evilmarty/enode/README.md

 # Enode

-** This integration is still in development and is currently configured to use Enode's sandbox environment. **

-## Description

 Home Assistant integration for [Enode](https://enode.com), a service that provides integrations with 80+ OEMS and 1000+ energy devices.

 Note: Device support is limited to vehicles only.
 Please request support for other devices if interested.